top of page

 Crisis Response and Intervention Protocols

 Despite the best prevention efforts and ongoing support systems, mental health crises can still occur in any workplace.
 When they do, having clear, well-practiced protocols can mean the difference between life and death.
-Construction companies must be prepared to respond swiftly and effectively when a worker expresses suicidal thoughts, experiences a mental health emergency, or when the workplace is impacted by a suicide or a suicide attempt.
+Construction companies must be prepared to respond swiftly and effectively when a worker expresses suicidal thoughts or experiences a mental health emergency.

 Effective crisis response requires preparation on multiple fronts: immediate intervention procedures that prioritize safety and connection to professional help, communication strategies that protect privacy while ensuring necessary support, and long-term protocols that help workers and teams recover and rebuild after a crisis.
-These protocols should be developed in partnership with mental health professionals or organizations who understand construction culture, regularly practiced through training scenarios, and regularly updated based on best practices and lessons learned.
+These protocols should be developed in partnership with mental health professionals who understand construction culture, regularly practiced through training scenarios, and updated based on best practices.

-• Emergency contact lists including crisis counselors familiar with construction clearly posted in workplace and on job sites
+• Emergency contact lists including crisis counselors familiar with construction clearly posted in the workplace and on job sites.

 Moving Forward: Next Steps